Nicolasedit/wireless-exam/quiz.md

 - [ ] To manage billing and account information for mobile subscribers when they move between to Base Stations.
 - [ ] To increase the data transmission speed betwen mobile devices.
 - [x] None of the other options.

+**What are the main components involved in the GSM authentication process?**
+- [x] SIM card, Authentication Center (AuC), and Home Location Register (HLR).
+- [ ] Mobile Equipment (ME), Visitor Location Register (VLR), and Base Transceiver Station (BTS).
+- [ ] Mobile Station (MS), Base Station Subsystem (BSS), and Network Switching Subsystem (NSS).
+- [ ] Mobile Management Entity (MME), Serving Gateway (SGW), and Packet Data Network Gateway (PGW).
+- [ ] None of the other options.

+**What is the primary purpose of rate adaptation in WiFi networks?**
+- [ ] To adjust the transmission power of devices based on network conditions.
+- [ ] To select the optimal data rate for transmitting data over the wireless channel based on the AP transmitter power.
+- [ ] To select the optimal data rate for transmitting data over the wireless channel based on the distance from the AP.
+- [ ] To adjust the transmission power of devices dynamically.
+- [x] None of the others.

+**Which of the following statements about PSK modulation is TRUE?**
+- [ ] Since each symbol has a different energy level, operating close to the saturation region of a power amplifier does not cause distortion, resulting in efficient use of the amplifier.
+- [ ] Since each symbol has a different energy level, operating close to the saturation region of a power amplifier causes distortion, resulting in a larger probability of error.
+- [ ] Since all the symbols have the same energy, operating close to the saturation region of a power amplifier causes distortion, resulting in a larger probability of error.
+- [x] Since all the symbols have the same energy, operating close to the saturation region of a power amplifier does not cause distortion, resulting in efficient use of the amplifier.
+- [ ] None of the other options.